Fall 2019 classes will be announced in August.

 Every time we say the Sh’ma, at the central moment of the service, we have a prayer just before and another just after that speak of the value of learning.
 Before the Sh’ma is the Ahava Raba in the morning, and the Ahavat Olam in the evening, both of which describe how God manifests love for us through the gift of Torah (which in this case means teaching writ large).
 And after the Sh’ma we continue with the V’ahavta which reminds us of all the ways that we express our love for God by repeating the words of Torah twice daily, everywhere we go and in every place we enter.

-Every time we study a text, hear a lecture, watch a movie, discuss an idea, listen to a sermon, share an idea, react to a lesson, or especially ask a question we are engaged in the business of learning-la-asok b’divrei Torah.
-This institution and our Lifelong Learning program (wonderfully led by the tireless Elizabeth Lacher) exist to provide as many opportunities as possible for people to engage in that business.
+Every time we study a text, hear a lecture, watch a movie, discuss an idea, listen to a sermon, share an idea, react to a lesson, or especially ask a question we are engaged in the business of learning: la-asok b’divrei Torah.
+This institution and our Lifelong Learning program (wonderfully led by the tireless Ellen Rugel) exist to provide as many opportunities as possible for people to engage in that business.

 “It is a tree of life to them that hold fast to it, and all its supporters are happy.” (from the Torah Service, adapted from Proverbs 3:18)